GoogleCloudPlatform/datacatalog-tag-engine/README.md

 If multiple teams want to share an instance of Tag Engine and they own different assets in BigQuery, they can each have their own `TAG_CREATOR_SA` to prevent one team from tagging another team's assets. `TAG_CREATOR_SA` is set in the `tagengine.ini` file (next step) with the default account for the entire Tag Engine instance.
 Tag Engine clients can override the default `TAG_CREATOR_SA` when creating tag configurations by specifying a `service_account` attribute in the json request (as shown [here](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/blob/cloud-run/tests/configs/dynamic_table/dynamic_dataset_non_default_service_account.json)).  <br><br>

-3. Create an OAuth client ID for your Tag Engine web application.
+3. Create an OAuth client ID for your Tag Engine web application:

 - Designate a domain for your web application (e.g. tagengine.app).
 You can register one from [Cloud Domains](https://console.cloud.google.com/net-services/domains/) if you don't have one.
 - Create an OAuth client ID from API Credentials.
 Set the `Authorized redirect URI` to `https://[TAG_ENGINE_DOMAIN]/oauth2callback`, where [TAG_ENGINE_DOMAIN] is your actual domain name (e.g. `https://tagengine.app/oauth2callback`).